-We expand connections and open doors for our job seekers through our network of skilled partners such as the International Facility Management Association (IFMA) who will provide on-ramps to jobs in and outside of the food industry and through our work with Food for Soul that provides meaningful sales to our MWBE owners while providing much-needed meals to local communities experiencing food insecurity.
+We expand connections and open doors for our job seekers through our network of skilled partners such as the International Facility Management Association (IFMA) Foundation who will provide on-ramps to jobs in and outside of the food industry and through our work with Food for Soul that provides meaningful sales to our MWBE owners while providing much-needed meals to local communities experiencing food insecurity.

 An Aspiring Sous Chef Celebrates a New York Milestone